h15200/notes/database.md

 Replication - stores data as a replica set of two or more copies Load balancing - Mongo scales horizontally using sharding Aggregation - MapReduce can be used for batch processing of data and aggregation operations.

+## Redis

+Prime example of a key-value store.
+A data structure server
+Holds its entire dataset in RAM, and syncs back to the disc every 2 seconds Very fast because data is memcached but a power outage will destroy some data.

+A good choice if you want a highly scalable data store shared by multiple processes or multiple applications.